sentclose/sentc-docs/docs/guide/e2ee/encrypt.md

 @tab Rust

-For verify, the right verify key needs to be fetched first.
+For verifying, the right verify-key needs to be fetched first.

 ````rust
 use sentc::keys::StdGroup;